gilch/hissp/docs/glossary.rst

    full qualifier
    full qualification
-   fully-qualified identifier
+   fully qualified identifier
-      A `module handle` prepended to a `qualified name` and separated with a ``.`` is a fully-qualified identifier;
+      A `module handle` prepended to a `qualified name` and separated with a ``.`` is a fully qualified identifier;
       it's the path of attribute access from the full import path of the module, which is enough to get a reference to the object from anywhere.
       Compiles to attribute access from an `__import__` expression.